TheAgeOfCoding/age-hotkey-science/README.md

 |---|---|---|---|---|
 | u | i | a | e | o |
 | ü | ö | ä | p | z |

+These are 15 keys and they can be re-used with a modifier 3 more times for a sum of 60 possible bindings.

 I seem to favor the right most keys of this layout the most but not the last keys to the right because I have to move my fingers from the home row to reach them.
 So my most important keys should be to the right but not in the last row.